Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Classification for order 15

 \bbb{{\bf Case F}: in this case $\Fix(\sigma_5)$ contains two rational curves $R_1,R_2$ and ten points with $a_{1,5}=7, a_{2,5}=3$.
 The holomorphic Lefschetz formula with the restrictions of \eqref{eqpts} gives nine solutions, all of them with $\alpha=0$ or $1$.
 Thus at most one of the two curves $R_i$ is contained in $\Fix(\sigma_{15})$.

 If $\Fix(\sigma_{15})$ contains a rational curve, then $\alpha=1$ and combining the nine solutions of the Lefschetz formula with \eqref{sistema15} one gets the possibilities F1-F7 of Table \ref{tab:F}.
-If $\Fix(\sigma_{15})$ only contains points, then $\alpha=0$ and by \eqref{sistema15} we get possibilities F8 and F9. { } By Remark \ref{genus3} we exclude cases F4 and F9.
+If $\Fix(\sigma_{15})$ only contains points, then $\alpha=0$ and by \eqref{sistema15} we get possibilities F8 and F9. { }